SelikemAB/alx-pre_course/README.md

-my first ReadMe
-I headed a new branch named update_script
-Deleted the Js on my main branch.
+This is my first ReadMe.
+This is my alx pre-course repository.